gdhardy1/repo-ranker/README.md

 # What Was Built

-The following features where specifically built into this project
+The following features were specifically built into this project

 - Search functionality returns organization by Github login id
 - Repositories ranked by descending stargazer count